 Jump-Start Your Savings Fund

 If you’re serious about getting out of debt, work as hard as you can to put away $1,000 quickly.
 Here are a few ideas!

-Purge the house.
 Sell the mysterious items in the attic and the clothing you didn’t even know was lurking in your closet.
 Get rid of the high-priced jewelry you bought to keep up with the Joneses.
 Sell the boat.
 Sell the car.
 Look for social groups or websites like VarageSale and Craigslist to sell everything you’re not using.
-After all, one man’s trash is another man’s treasure.
+After all, one person’s trash is another person’s treasure.

 If your job doesn’t give you that option, consider finding an extra gig to take on during weeknights or the weekend.
 Sure, it might not be glamorous delivering pizzas or stocking canned goods at the grocery store—but then again, swimming in debt isn’t too glamorous either.